Ronald Roesch

-Ronald Roesch (born 1947) is Emeritius Professor of Psychology at Simon Fraser University in British Columbia, Canada.
+Ronald Roesch (born 1947) is Emeritus Professor of Psychology at Simon Fraser University in British Columbia, Canada.

 Biography and education

 Ron Roesch is an American and Canadian forensic psychologist.
 He was born in 1947 in Montclair, New Jersey but moved with his family to Phoenix, Arizona when he was 15.
 He received a Bachelor of Science degree in psychology in 1971 from Arizona State University.
 From 1972 to 1977, he attended the University of Illinois at Urbana-Champaign, where he received his PhD in clinical psychology.
 While at UI he focused his training on community psychology, mentored by Edward Seidman and Julian Rappaport.
 His dissertation was titled “Competency to Stand Trial: An Analysis of Legal/Mental Health Issues and Procedures and a Proposal for Change.”
 Following completion of his PhD in 1977 he accepted a faculty position at Simon Fraser University (SFU) in British Columbia, Canada.
 He was promoted to Full Professor in 1985 and served terms as Director of the Criminology Research Centre, Director of Clinial Training, and Founding Director of the Mental Health, Law, & Policy Institurte.
 He retired in 2023 and currently holds an appointment at SFU as Emeritus Professor.

 Roesch's primary research focuses on the assessment of a criminal defendant's competence (fitness) to stand trial.
 His 1980 book, co-authored with Stephen Golding, was one of the first academic books on this topic.
 The Roesch-Golding competency assessment model rejects competency standards based primarily on traditional psychiatric assessment and instead views competency from a functional perspective in which a defendant's cognitive, behavioral, and affective capacities are evaluated relative to the legal demands of a defendant's criminal case.
 After his move to Canada to accept a position at SFU, Roesch authored, with colleagues Christopher Webster and Derek Eaves, the Fitness Interview Test to guide interviewers assessing fitness to stand trial.
 It was subsequently revised and published with both Canadian and United States versions.
 It has been translated into French, Italian, and Spanish.
 Roesch has also conducted research on jail mental health evaluations and co-authored the Jail Screening Assessment Tool, a brief mental health screening instrument to assess pretrial inmates.

 SFU's Mental Health, Law, and Policy Institute, which was directed by Roesch since it was founded in 1991, is recognized as a world leader in the forensic assessment of risk for violence, stalking, jail mental health, and sexual violence.
 It has published forensic assessment instruments on these topics, and many of the instruments have been translated and are used in countries throughout the world.